Do All IT Data & Analytics Opportunities Live in the Cloud Now?

 The steady march away from on-premises storage and hosting has prompted some industry thought leaders to compose a eulogy for non-cloud computing.
-“The Data Center Is Dead,” Gartner famously proclaimed last year, projecting that the number of enterprises to shut down traditional data centers would explode from 10% to 80% within seven years.
+In “The Data Center Is Dead,” Gartner famously projected last year that the number of enterprises that shut down traditional data centers would explode from 10% to 80% within seven years.

 Gartner’s prediction may prove to be right, but their own research on the current state of IT cloud spending shows that the leap to cloud-based infrastructure may not be nearly as dramatic or complete as they suggest.